RepoShapley: Shapley-Enhanced Context Filtering for Repository-Level Code Completion: Introduction

 The core difficulty is that chunk utility is often interaction-dependent.
 A snippet may appear uninformative in isolation yet become decisive when paired with complementary context, such as an interface declaration together with its implementation.
 Conversely, a plausible chunk can degrade generation when it co-occurs with conflicting evidence, such as deprecated versus updated APIs~\cite{shi2023large,xu2024recomp}.
 Therefore, methods that score candidates independently can misestimate the utility of the multi-chunk context that is actually consumed at test time~\cite{Khandelwal2020Generalization,yan2024corrective,bertsch2025context}.

-To address this, we adopted a coalition-first approach.
+To address this, we adopt a coalition-first approach.
 Retrieval control should be supervised by signals that reflect how a chunk behaves within a set, rather than in isolation.
 We introduce \textsc{RepoShapley}, a framework that learns to filter context using Shapley-style marginal contributions.

 Our approach has two stages.
 First, we propose \textbf{ChunkShapley}, an offline labeling pipeline for interaction-aware supervision.
 Considering that computing Shapley values directly with the generator is prohibitive, we introduce a structured logistic surrogate that can capture saturation and conflict efficiently.
 We then apply a verification step to ground the selected coalitions in the generator's actual decoding behavior.
 Second, we distill the resulting coalition-derived labels into a single generator via discrete control tokens, which we call \textsc{RepoShapley}.
 This distillation enables efficient, interaction-aware retrieval control at inference time.
-As shown in Figure~\ref{fig:Performance}, \textsc{RepoShapley} achieves SOTA performance across benchmarks and metrics, supporting our motivation that coalition-aware supervision is crucial for difficult cross-file completion.
-Our contributions are as follows: \begin{itemize} \item \textbf{Coalition-aware supervision for context filtering.} We formulate context selection as a cooperative game and use Shapley marginal contributions to capture complementarity and conflict beyond independent scoring.
+As shown in Figure~\ref{fig:Performance}, \textsc{RepoShapley} achieves the best performance under our evaluated settings, supporting our motivation that coalition-aware supervision is crucial for difficult cross-file completion.
+Our contributions are as follows:

+\begin{itemize} \item \textbf{Coalition-aware supervision for context filtering.} We formulate context selection as a cooperative game and use Shapley marginal contributions to capture complementarity and conflict beyond independent scoring.

-\item \textbf{\textbf{ChunkShapley}: Practical shapley labeling for chunk filtering.} We combine single-chunk probing with a structured surrogate utility to compute exact Shapley values on small retrieval sets ($K{=}10$).
+\item \textbf{ChunkShapley: Practical Shapley labeling for chunk filtering.} We combine single-chunk probing with a structured surrogate utility to compute exact Shapley values on small retrieval sets ($K{=}10$).
 We further select a verified coalition from a bounded candidate pool under decoding-time metrics.

 \item \textbf{\textsc{RepoShapley}: distillation for online retrieval control.} We distill verified keep and drop decisions into discrete control tokens, enabling a single model to decide when to retrieve and which chunks to keep. \end{itemize}